sir-farfan/thiao/doc/NodeStatus.rst

     scontrol update nodename=fg[0-1] state=power_up

-  It seems that that happens because the VMs are still being pooled after being put in power saving (efectibly shutdown by OpenNebula through Thiao!), and at some point (after ???? seconds) they are marked as not responding (though it doesn't seems to reflect in the information show in sinfo or scontrol), if that happens the only thing you get is something like this::
+  It seems that that happens because the VMs are still being pooled after being put in power saving (effectively shutdown by OpenNebula through Thiao!), and at some point (after ???? seconds) they are marked as not responding (though it doesn't seems to reflect in the information show in sinfo or scontrol), if that happens the only thing you get is something like this::